-Regardless of the process used to assure device capability, the quality assurance processes documented in the equipment manufacturer's ECMP shall be applied to the device.
+Regardless of the process used to assure device capability, the quality assurance processes documented in the equipment manufacturer's ECMP are applied to the device.

-5.3.1 Device parameter re-characterisation testing
+4.4.2 Device parameter re-characterisation testing

-If device parameter re-characterisation (5.2.2.1) is used for capability assessment, then the device quality shall be assured by testing incoming devices according to a defined sampling plan and effective supplier change notice monitoring.
+If device parameter re-characterisation (4.3.4.2) is used for capability assessment, then the device quality is assured by testing incoming devices according to a defined sampling plan and effective supplier change notice monitoring.